01 Oct SCHOOL LEADERSHIP & THE IMPOSTER SYNDROME

 As a 21st Century School Leader you experience challenges and complex situations every day.
 Growing your Inner Coach is such a critical factor in your success as a self-managing leader.

-I have learnt many more leadership strategies and tools over the years and I would love to share them with you at my next 2-day workshop at NIST International School in Bangkok.
+I have learnt many more leadership strategies and tools over the years and I would love to share them with you at my next 2-day workshop Innovative 21C School Leadership.
 Our schools need people like you to step up and take on those leadership challenges and bring change to our schools to meet the needs of 21st Century Learners.

-If you would like to know more about Leadership in the 21st Century click here.
+If you would like to know more about Innovative 21C School Leadership click here.